Libera-Chat/libera-chat.github.io/bylaws.md

 ## Signing authority

-1. The board should appoint one or more board members to sign on behalf of the organisation, either jointly or individually.
+1. The board shall appoint one or more board members to sign on behalf of the organisation, either jointly or individually.

 ## Suspension